-The main thing that excites me about NLP and the field of NLP is its impact on personal development.
+The main thing that excites me about NLP and the field of NLP is its impact on people’s personal development.
 Almost 10 years ago, we realised that NLP had within itself a developmental model.
-For us, this was the missing piece of the puzzle in the field of human development because NLP shows us how we construct and represent reality for ourselves.
+For us, this was the missing piece of the puzzle in the field of human development, because NLP shows us how we construct and represent reality for ourselves.
 It shows how we facilitate the need to motivate, drive, and will ourselves.
-It really is a modeling of the structure of will.
+It models the structure of meaning and volitional will.

-There is no other area in the field of development that delves into will.
-This is the missing piece because other parts of personal development know that we have a representational structure that we call the self.
-However, NLP goes further to show us how that self is constructed and maintained.
+There is no other area in the field of development that we know of that models will.
+This is the missing piece in the field.
+Other areas of personal development show us that we have a representational structure that we call the self.
+However, NLP goes further to show us how that self is constructed and indeed maintained.

 As we were playing with deconstructing and reconstructing the self, we started to realise that NLP had the ability to map the whole self-structure.
 It shows how a person grows up and then struggles through time, becoming frustrated as they hold themselves back from their potential.

 This has huge implications in contexts of leadership, communication and personal & professional development.
 It reveals not only the structure of our inner game, it identifies why that exists (presuppositions, self-beliefs and assumptions).

 Can you share some of The Coaching Room’s success stories that make you proud?

 We don’t do pride, because what we do isn’t about us, it’s about our clients and students.
 By their own standards and own experiences, many of our clients would say they owe their success to themselves, with NLP as the vehicle.

 We work with some of the most impactful global leaders all around the world, in all kinds of fields; Airlines, Consulting, Finance Sector, Tech and Software, Government, Not-For-Profit etc.